mozilla-services/socorro/product_details/README.rst

 Summary
 =======

-This directory contains files that have product detail information in them.
+This directory contains a file for each product that Socorro supports along with its configuration and settings.
 This lets us use the GitHub interface for editing, reviewing, and merging changes.

-Products can have a file in this directory.
-The file is in JSON format.
+Each product file in this directory is in JSON format.
 Here's an example:

 .. code-block:: json